sylphlab/zen-coder/memory-bank/progress.md

 ## Current Status
 - **UI Streaming & Tool Display:** Core chat streaming works.
 Tool calls are displayed inline with human-readable summaries and progress updates (for `uuidGenerateTool`).
 - **Tool Execution:** Tools (including multi-UUID generation) execute and return results to the AI.
-- **Settings Foundation:** Basic infrastructure for the settings page is in place (command, panel creation, build setup, API key status display).
+- **Settings Integration:** Settings UI (provider status/enablement) is integrated into the main chat webview via a modal.

 ## Known Issues
 - `@vscode/webview-ui-toolkit` dependency is unused but still listed.